caendesilva/dev-tips/_posts/quickstart-commands-for-setting-up-php-83-with-nginx-on-ubuntu-server-2204.md

+---
-# Quickstart commands for setting up PHP 8.3 with Nginx on Ubuntu Server 22.04
+title: 'Quickstart commands for setting up PHP 8.3 with Nginx on Ubuntu Server 22.04'
+description: 'A to the point list of commands to get a Linux and PHP server up and running.'
+author: Caen
+date: '2024-03-27 15:50'
+---

 ## Introduction